microsoft/DeepGNN/docs/graph_engine/data_spec.rst

 features[dense]: dtype_name,length,v1,v2,...,dtype_name2,length2,v1,v2,...
 features[sparse with 2 dim coordinates vector]: dtype_name,values.size/coords.shape[1],c1,c2,...,v1,v2,...
 features[sparse with 1 dim coordinates vector]: dtype_name,values.size/0,c1,c2,...,v1,v2,...
-* Sort file as node, then all of the nodes outgoing edges sorted by type then dst.
-* The first node given will be given interal id 0 and so on.
+* The file should be sorted so the first line has info on the first node, the next few lines contain all of this node's outgoing edges sorted by type then dst.
+The next line should have the second node and so on.
 * Feature vectors are given indicies based on the order they appear in the line, the first feature vector is index 0.
 A feature index can be skipped by giving a 0 length vector.